benlue/sql-soar/README.md

 This function can be used to execute SQL queries (query, list, insert, update and delete).
 The **_data_** parameter is a JSON object which contains data to be inserted or updated to a table entry.
 The **_query_** parameter is a JSON object which specifies the actual query values.
 It should be noted the **query** parameter here should just be plain column-value pairs.
 The [query object](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) format is not applicable here.

-The **_cmd_** parameter is a command to **soar** and it has the following properties:

-+ op: should be one of the following: 'query', 'list', 'insert', 'update' and 'delete'.

-+ expr: the SQL expression needed to generate the required SQL statement.
+The **_cmd_** parameter is a command to **soar**.
+It usually has an 'operator' property.
+The operator property can be one of the following: 'query', 'list', 'insert', 'update' and 'delete'.
+The value of the operator property is a SQL expression that is needed to generate the SQL statement.
 If you want to invoke a stored SQL expression, this property can be the path name of the stored SQL expression.

+Besides, the **_cmd_** parameter could have the following properties:

 + range: specifies the window of a result set.
 The _range_ object can be created using the _soar.range()_ function.